 By 1980s, all Indian banks acquired wider capital base and by early 1990s when the stock market became popular, it became easier for the corporate world to tap cheaper capital from these segments of the capital market.
 The era of economic reforms had given the same option to the PSUs to tap new capital.
 As the AIFIs had more or less fixed rate of interest as compared to the banks which could mobilise cheaper deposits to lend cheaper-the AIFIs seemed to become irrelevant.
 The AIFIs witnessed a sharp decline in recent years.
-At this juncture the government decided to convert them into Development Banks (suggested by the Narasimhan Committee-I) to be known as the All India Development Banks (AIDBs).
-In 2000, the government allowed ICICI to go for a reverse merger (when an elder enterprise is merged with a younger one) with
+16 At this juncture the government decided to convert them into Development Banks17 (suggested by the Narasimhan Committee-I) to be known as the All India Development Banks (AIDBs).
+In 2000, the government allowed ICICI to go for a reverse merger (when an elder enterprise is merged with a younger one) with the ICICI Bank-the first AIDB emerged with no obligation of project financing-such entities in coming times will be known as the universal banks18 (allowed to set up as many financial institutions they wish to, such as insurance, merchant banks, mutual funds, etc.).
+In a similar move, the IDBI was reverse merged with the IDBI Bank in 2002 and the second AIDB emerged.
+But it has still the obligation of carrying its project financing duties.

-14. Industrial Finance Corporation of India Act, 1948, Gol, N. Delhi.
+Industrial Finance Corporation of India Act, 1948, Government of India, New Delhi.